 That same source told me that the company does (or did) about $100 million in monthly funding, which is pretty substantial in the current lending environment.

 A month earlier, Lexington Lending released a statement saying it would cease lending in Indiana, Michigan, and North Carolina because of large amounts of mortgage fraud related to stated income loans and widespread property devaluation.

 It’s likely the company suffered heavy losses related to lending in those states, which may have led to the decision to cut off wholesale completely.

-Based on ratesheets I found on their website, it looks like they did quite a few high-risk loans including “100% option-arm”, “No Doc loans from 580 FICO”, “0% Option Arms (3 Months NO Payment)”, and “No Doc Loans to 3.5 MIL”.
+Based on ratesheets I found on their website, it looks like they offered quite a few high-risk loans, including “100% option-arm”, “No Doc loans from 580 FICO”, “0% Option Arms (3 Months NO Payment)”, and “No Doc Loans to 3.5 MIL”.